-Are you imagining about your first big trip?
-The first time overseas with your friends or even more adventurous, you are thinking about going alone?
-Many people dream about it, still not everyone has enough courage.
-A trip like this can be life changing and therefore I would recommend everyone to try it at least once.
+Dreaming about your first big trip?
+The first time overseas with your friends or even more adventurous, you are thinking about traveling to Thailand by yourself?
+Many people dream about it, still not everyone has enough courage to do it.
+A trip like this can be life changing and therefore I would recommend everyone to try it at least once in their lifes.
 Let me help you planning a trip to Thailand.

 Planning a trip to Thailand